kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/12-graphql-scalar-types.md

 ```

 * `Save` and `restart` server and run again you'll see `gpa` returns a **Float**
+  - If you make changes to the Types or resolver you must restart the server to see the changes
+  - If your id resolver returns null and you restart the server you will see an error `Cannot return null for non-nullable field Query.id.`

 ## Challenge
 * Create a query definition and resolver for each